caelenhilty/ISN-history-dependence/README.md

 # miller-lab-final
-Codes for Hilty and Miller, 2026: "Inhibitory-stabilization is sufficient for history-dependent computation in a randomly connected attractor network"
+Codes for Hilty and Miller, Unpublished: "Inhibitory-stabilization is sufficient for history-dependent computation in a randomly connected attractor network"

 ## File Structure
     |-- undefined